JJNod88/PP1_html_css/README.md

 ## 2. Scope Plane -
 This includes the features needed to provide content, material and access for Users.
 * You can find this in detail [here](#Features) in my Features section.
-    * I needed to ensure the content was relevant and what the key functions were for a User of the site - Benefits, locations, feedback from current users, access to team information and the ability to sign up.
+    * I needed to ensure the content was relevant and outline the key functions for a User of the site - Benefits, locations, feedback from current users, access to team information and the ability to sign up.

 ## 3. Structure Plane -
 ### Structure